 Luckily, that’s all changed.
 Modern day quartz manufacturers have determined methods of producing it in such a way that the markings it forms are less consistent – and far more believable.
-Engineered through a combination of crushed rock, resin, and dyes, this manmade stone is just as sturdy as it’s always been, but looks-wise, its on a whole new level.
+Engineered through a combination of crushed rock, resin, and dyes, this man-made stone is just as sturdy as it’s always been, but looks-wise, its on a whole new level.
 Finally able to compete with everything that natural materials have to offer, quartz is becoming a game changer among design enthusiasts and decorators.
 Sara Malek Barney, owner of Austin based interior & events design company BandDDesign, gives quartz the seal of approval: “I love working with quartz because of it’s durability and classic design.
 You know when you are working with quartz that is going to be timeless and look just as good in ten years as it did the day you installed it.”

 If it isn’t enough that certain brands of quartz can now mimic the likes of marble with amazing accuracy, then perhaps its remarkably low level of maintenance will appeal.
 Unlike other countertop materials, with the exception of soapstone, quartz will never need to be sealed or resealed – and it’s still as close to indestructible as you’ll find.
 Along with its impressive resistance to staining, it also handles hot pots and pans, acidic foods, and knives like a dream.
 When you combine all of that with its eco-friendly status (the slabs are made with rock that would otherwise be considered waste), it’s easy to see why quartz is such a rising star.